buildbuddy-io/buildbuddy/website/blog/buck2.md

  )
 ```

-Using `tools` would trigger Bazel to configure twice the number of actions underneath due to Bazel's special treament for tool dependencies.
+Using `tools` would cause Bazel to configure twice the number of actions underneath due to Bazel's special treatment of tool dependencies.

-And fewer actions means faster build.
+And fewer actions means a faster build.
 For example, here is the new benchmark when build and test everything with Bazel.

 ```bash